myrpg-fun/lizzi/README.md

                     input.focus();
                 }, field);
             }.bind(this), function(field){
-                // when Field is removed, turn off focus event this.off('focus', field);
+                // when Field is removed, turn off all events for this field this.off(field);
             }.bind(this))
             .click('.submit', function(){
                 // when we submit, clear all fields and add new Card to our cards collection